OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 1 - Data Lake Workshop for Fintechs V2.md

     **Table name** leave it as %, leave **Action** as-is, and click **Create task**.

-17. You can observe as the records start streaming in, observe the Kinesis Stream **Monitoring** tab.
+17. Navigate to the Kinesis Management Console where you can observe as the records start streaming in.
+Choose the Kinesis Data Stream we created, click on the **Monitoring** tab.
     Additionally, you could setup a Kinesis Firehose Delivery Stream and deliver the records to an S3 bucket to take a look at the payload.

 18. **Reserved**